 This is term for the legal work that is undertaken in the sale and/or purchase of a property.

-These are third party costs that you would have to pay when buying and/or selling a property; these include various searches and Home Information Packs.
+These are payments to a third party that you would have to pay when buying and/or selling a property; these include searches, stamp duty and land registraion fees.

 When you own a freehold property, it means you own the whole of the property and the ground upon which it is built outright.
 Most houses tend to be owned on a freehold basis, whereas flats tend to be leasehold.